hamietp/strider-web-front-end/README.md

 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 # How-to Instructions
+The user will "play" as Lewis Hamilton, as a pun with my name :), and a few posts are generated automatically when starting the project.

 ## Using the application